-Club meetings usually take place on the third Sunday of the month (no meeting in December) at Carno Community Centre.
-Non-members are welcome, see below for Admission charges.
-We have two types of meeting: Demonstration and Hands-On (see below).
+We hold two types of meeting: Demonstration and Hands-On (see below).
 Most of our meetings are a full-day starting with tea and coffee at 10.00 a.m. and ending at 4.30 p.m. (see Refreshments and Lunch).
 Members are encouraged to arrive early to help with setting up equipment.

-Note that we occasionally have a half-day afternoon meeting so it is advisable check the Calendar on our main page.
+Note that we occasionally have a half-day afternoon meeting so it is advisable check the Club Meetings Calendar.
 Additional information about the club can be found on our Facebook page.

 At every meeting we have a display table for members turned work, and there is a raffle of various prizes donated by club members.
 There is always plenty of time during breaks in the meetings for informal discussion of woodturning and related matters.
 The club’s extensive woodturning library of DVDs, books and specialist tools is also available to members at the meetings.

 All meetings take place at Carno Community Centre, Carno SY17 5LH.
 There is plenty of free parking.
 The meeting hall is accessible for wheelchair users and has an hearing aid loop system.
 The hall has a stage at one end, where the lathe is located for demonstrations, and plenty of seating is available.

 The admission charge contributes to the cost of the demonstrator and the venue.
 Payment is by cash at the door.

 Club Members: £11 Family Club Members: £17 AWGB Members: £15 (Note: your membership card must be shown on entry, otherwise you will need to pay £20) All other visitors: £20

 Refreshments and Lunch

 Tea, coffee and biscuits are available free during the breaks at every meeting, but you will need to bring your own lunch or purchase something from the local Spar (limited selection).